cchiw/Diderot-Dev-Examples/dfn_cfe/readme.md

 tensor[2] v = [3,7];
 tensor[] outF = inst(F,v);//evaluate F with argument v
  ```
+ 	> *Note* For this feature continuity k and dimension is unchecked and unuseful.
+New syntax being developed.
 We commonly refer to the right-hand-side to variable F as a cfexp (closed-form expression).
 The cfe is created with variable x, but is actually evaluated with v.

               outF= F(v)=    v[0]²+  v[1]²